NoumenaDigital/npl-integrations/README.md

 | Keycloak admin console    | `https://keycloak-$VITE_NC_TENANT_SLUG-$NC_APP_NAME.noumena.cloud`           |
 | Webapp                    | http://localhost:5173                                                     |
 | Streamlit UI              | http://localhost:8501                                                     |

+## Running pipelines against NOUMENA Cloud

+For deployment or testing, the NPL CLI can be used in pipelines.
+An authorisation mode with services accounts is available for this use case.

+1. In the tenant page on NOUMENA Cloud, create a service account.
+2. In your github repo running the pipeline, set the `NPL_SERVICE_ACCOUNT_CLIENT_SECRET` with the provided client secret

 ## NPL Development